team-affix/reducer/docs/roughdraft.md

 # rough draft

-In this document, I will attempt to specify a potential route in which DML can be implemented so as to balance efficency of search, and completeness of existential solutions.
+In this document, I will attempt to specify a potential route in which AML can be implemented so as to balance efficency of search, and completeness of existential solutions.

 ## Dependent Types